-Fiducial-less cryoET may be used to determine optimal single particle collection areas and strategies interface, with either a second layer on the apposed air-water interface or additional non-adsorbed particles, or both (Figure 3).
-At a certain distance from the edge of the holes (usually between 100 to 500 nm from the edge), the ice commonly becomes thin enough for only one layer of particles to fit between - usually the particle's minor axis plus 10 to 20 nm of space between the particles and the air-water interfaces.
-Provided that particle concentration is high enough for accurate CTF estimation, specimen drift is low enough for sufficient correction, and the particles have little or no apparent preferred orientation, then collection a certain distance away from the edges of these holes would be the most efficient use of resources.
-Collection in these areas would be less likely to result in anomalous structures compared with collecting in thicker areas with overlapping particles in projections (Figure 8, left).
-If in the same case the particles show preferred orientations in tomography, then the second most efficient and accurate collection method would be collecting while intentionally tilting the stage (Tan et al., 2017), provided that the sample drift is sufficiently low and the concentration is not so high that neighboring particles begin to overlap in the tilted projections (Figure 8, middle).
+Fiducial-less cryoET may be used to determine optimal single particle collection areas and strategies

+As shown in Table 1 and Figure 3, ice thickness in holes is commonly greater at the edges than in the centers.
+Most samples that have this ice behavior have a single layer of particles on one air-water interface, with either a second layer on the apposed air-water interface or additional free-floating particles, or both (Figure 3).
+At a certain distance from the edge of the holes (usually between 100 to 500 nm from the edge) the ice commonly becomes thin enough for only one layer of particles to fit between - usually the particle's minor axis plus 10 to 20 nm of space between the particles and the air-water interfaces.
+Provided that particle concentration is high enough for accurate CTF estimation, specimen drift is low enough for sufficient correction, and the particles have little or no apparent preferred orientation, then collection a certain distance away from the edges of these holes would be the most efficient use of resources and would be less likely to result in anomalous structures compared with collecting in thicker areas with overlapping particles in projections (Figure 7, left).
+If in the same case the particles show preferred orientations in tomography, then the second most efficient and accurate collection method would be collecting while intentionally tilting the stage (Tan et al., 2017), provided that the sample drift is sufficiently low and the concentration is not so high that neighboring particles begin to overlap in the tilted projections (Figure 7, middle).